Brexit and Devolution

 Non-legislative |

-Schedule 3 of EU (Withdrawal Act) 2018 requires that the UK Government lays a report on progress on Common Frameworks every three months.
+Schedule 3 of EU (Withdrawal Act) 2018 required the UK Government to lay reports on the progress of Common Frameworks every three months.
 Progress reports can be found by following this link.